Purpose

 Group 4 - Wait-listed Control

-Participants assigned to this group will receive no training sessions the first 12 weeks of enrollment.
-After 12 week data collection, they will be assigned to complete either communication (1 session) or social support effectiveness (3 sessions) training.
+Patient participants assigned to this group will receive no training sessions the first 12 weeks of enrollment.
+Patients and caregivers in this group compelted data collection at baseline and 12 weeks.
+After 12 week data collection, the patient will be assigned to complete either communication (1 session) or social support effectiveness (3 sessions) training.
 One month after the completion of the training sessions a follow-up call will be made.

 • Behavioral: ImPart-Multi - IMproving the decisional PARTnership of Chronic Kidney Disease Dyads with concurrent metabolic disease